IBM-Cloud/terraform-provider-ibm/website/docs/r/dns_custom_resolver_location.html.markdown

 ## Argument Reference

-The following arguments are supported:
+Review the argument reference that you can specify for your resource.

-* `instance_id` - (Required, string) The unique identifier of a service instance.
+* `instance_id` - (Required, string) The GUID of the private DNS service instance.
 * `resolver_id` - (Required, string) The unique identifier of a custom resolver.
 * `subnet_crn` - (Required, string) The subnet crn of the VPC.
 * `enabled` - (Optional, Bool) The Custom resolver location will enable.